 Jay Prochnow’s Harrowing Flight

-Imagine flying for more than 14 hours non-stop over the Pacific Ocean.
+Imagine flying for more than 14 hours non-stop over the Pacific Ocean. …in a small single place – single engine aircraft.
 You see nothing but the blue of the ocean around you.
 You try to contact your landing airport… Nothing.
-Then you realize you are lost in the middle of nowhere… and you’re on a Cessna airplane.
+Then you realize you are lost in the middle of nowhere… and you’re in a very small Cessna agplane.
 Your only hope is the determined Captain of a commercial flight nearby (or believed to be) to help you.
 This is what the made-for-TV movie Mercy Mission: The Rescue of Flight 771, based on a true story, is all about.
 It was presented in many networks worldwide.
 It has been introduced in Australia and New Zealand under the name The Flight from Hell.

 I worked with Captain Jay Prochnow at good ol’ America West.
-He’s a great guy, a really good fellow who is additionally an excellent pilot.
-I don’t know anyone who doesn’t like Jay Prochnow!
+He was a great guy, a really good fellow who is additionally an excellent pilot.
+I don’t know anyone who doesn’t remember Jay Prochnow in the best light!